Vendobionta: Comparison with articulates

 Proarticulata have been compared to modern articulated animals such as arthropods or annelids.
 However, other anatomical features of the proarticulates, mainly the absence of truly complete segmentation, articulated limbs, and any other lateral processes, do not agree with this interpretation.
 The body of the proarticulates consisted of two rows of identical 'semi-segments' (the isomers), right and left, located along their longitudinal axis, which does not correspond to the articulated ones.
-This type of symmetry is not typical in animals, instead it has been observed in other vendobionts, protists, multicellular colonies and frequently in plants.
+This type of symmetry is not typical in animals; instead, it has been observed in other vendobionts, protists, multicellular colonies and frequently in plants.

 In general, Vendobionta is being defined as a group apart from animals, with no proven common origin.
 However, those in favor of considering them animals, see in the discovery of trails left by some proarticulates that would have locomotion, a decisive argument of the relationship with the metazoans.

 Comparison with fungi

-It has been hypothesized that Ediacaran organisms such as frondomorphs or medusoids, could be related to fungi (Fungi) or to some other fungal organism (slime molds), due to certain characteristics such as multicellularity, lack of movement, indeterminate growth, osmtrophic feeding and resistance to taphonomic shrinkage (ease of fossilization given by the presence of a cell wall).
+It has been hypothesized that Ediacaran organisms such as frondomorphs or medusoids, could be related to fungi (Fungi) or to some other fungal organism (slime molds), due to certain characteristics such as multicellularity, lack of movement, indeterminate growth, osmotrophic feeding and resistance to taphonomic shrinkage (ease of fossilization given by the presence of a cell wall).
 However, there is no evidence of mycelial development, nor presence of sporangia or fruiting bodies.
 For other Ediacaran fossils, a fungal model is clearly inappropriate.